oneblink/bmp-bloburl.js/README.md

 ## Test Scenarios

-When `grunt` executes these scenarios, it uses PhantomJS (a headless WebKit).
-As it stands, PhantomJS does not have full support for the W3C standards at issue.

-As such, it is recommended that you manually run each test in Chrome or Firefox.
+Each test in must be manually loaded into Chrome or Firefox.
 The tests are authored such that they simulate non-conformance even in a fully-conforming browser.

 1. URL, Blob and FileReader all fully conformant with W3C specifications
 2. as above but with URL either undefined or lacking create|revokeObjectURL
-3. as above but with Blob unable to be directly constructed

 The different `index.html` test files neuter the environment to test different levels of conformance.
 The shared `test.js` file is deliberately the same, so